w3c/wai-website/collections/_perspective-videos/index.cs.md

 title: "Videa o perspektivách webové přístupnosti: Prozkoumejte dopady a výhody pro všechny uživatele"
 title_html: "Videa o perspektivách webové přístupnosti:<br>Prozkoumejte dopady a výhody pro všechny uživatele"
 nav_title: "Přehled videí o perspektivách"
-lang: cs    # Change "en" to the translated-language shortcode
+lang: cs
+last_updated: 2024-09-17    # Keep the date of the English version
+order: 0

+translation:
   last_updated: 2024-01-06    # Put the date of this translation YYYY-MM-DD (with month in the middle)
-order: 0

 translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 - name: "Kristýna Švecová"